Does Claude Store Your Conversations?

 The Exception: Safety-Flagged Conversations

-This is standard across major providers and is not unique to Claude, but it is worth knowing: the "about 30 days" figure is the general case, not an absolute guarantee that nothing is ever kept longer.
+This is standard across major providers and is not unique to Claude, but it is worth knowing: the deletion window described above is the ordinary case, not a guarantee that nothing is ever kept longer.
+It applies even under a Zero Data Retention arrangement.

 What About Uploaded Files?